PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter Two3.md

 Tom peeked a check at Kim: he looked perturbed, as if the whole thing had been a bad idea.
 Tom turned to face her brother, her expression inviting him into her excitement.
 Kim returned her look, but it was clear from his face she had not influenced him.
 He was not enjoying this.

 Suddenly there was someone behind them: “You two are new.”, the person said.
 Tom and Kim stopped abruptly and turned: there was a fair haired boy.
-A bit older than them.
-He was holding a cow tethered by a nose ring.
+A bit older than Kim.
+He was leaning against the wall, holding a cow tethered by a nose ring.
 “Where you from?”.
 The boy glanced between Tom and Kim, but settled on Tom.

 Kim barely said a thing; a slight grunt of disapproval.